Saturday, December 30, 2023

 Mark knew it, too.
 So we devised a plan.

 The plan was to learn a new modality (CT), wait until the new hospital opened, then commute from Burnet to Austin for a part-time position there.
-You know what they say about the best laid plans; one calamity after another happened.
+One calamity after another happened.
 But I did eventually make it to the new place.
 And I have to say, though it has taken me a few months to settle in to the routine of my new shift, I couldn't be happier that I made the move.

 Most importantly, I feel valued.